Ticket Information for Tourists

 - The holders of Tallinn Card can travel free in public transport vehicles, participating in common ticket system.
 You must validate your ride by swiping your Tallinn Card at the validator as you board public transport vehicle.

-- Passengers without a ticket, and also those using the discount ticket without a document, entitling them to the benefits, will be fined by imposing a fine of 40 euros, as maximum, as provided under the Public Transport Act.
+- Passengers without a ticket, and also those using the discount ticket without a document, entitling them to the benefits, will be fined with 40 euros, as maximum, as provided under the Public Transport Act.

 - Passengers will be required to see that their luggage won’t either pose a threat or disturb other passengers.